Synthetic Experience Replay

 Whilst strong results have been observed in re-using prior data in RL, appropriate data for particular behaviors may simply not exist and thus this approach falls short in generality.
 We consider an alternative approach---rather than passively reusing data, we leverage tremendous progress in generative modeling to generate a large quantity of new, synthetic data.
 While prior work has considered upsampling online RL data with VAEs or GANs~\citep{huang2017enhanced, vae_gr, gan_gr}, we propose making use of \emph{diffusion} generative models~\citep{pmlr-v37-sohl-dickstein15, ddpm, edm}, which unlocks significant new capabilities.

 Our approach, which we call \emph{Synthetic Experience Replay}, or \ouralgo, is conceptually simple, whereby given a limited initial dataset, we can arbitrarily upsample the data for an agent to use as if it was real experience.
 Therefore, in this paper, we seek to answer a simple question: \emph{Can the latest generative models replace or augment traditional datasets in reinforcement learning?} To answer this, we consider the following settings: offline RL where we entirely replace the original data with data produced by a generative model, and online RL where we upsample experiences to broaden the training data available to the agent.
-In both cases, \ouralgo leads to a drastic improvement by utilizing synthetic data, obtaining performance comparable to that of agents trained with substantially more real data.
-Furthermore, in certain offline settings, the additional data enables effective training of larger policy and value networks, resulting in higher performance by alleviating the representational bottleneck.
+In both cases, \ouralgo leads to drastic improvements, obtaining performance comparable to that of agents trained with substantially more real data.
+Furthermore, in certain offline settings, synthetic data enables effective training of larger policy and value networks, resulting in higher performance by alleviating the representational bottleneck.